whitneyburton/portfolios/students/1508/matt-stjernholm/20151120-matt-stjernholm-m2.markdown

 ### Playing a Part

 Jeff asked me to work on being a better Turing community member in module 2, and I think I've done a good job of that.
-For the first few weeks of Mod 2, I took on things like:
+During Mod 2, I took on things like:

 * Organizing a ski film outing to the Mayan theater with ~10 Turing students (Keep Jumbo wild).